Catastrophe: Community Resilience in the Face of Disaster

 On the other hand, responses to disasters (such as hurricanes Katrina, Sandy, and Maria) have become opportunities to build better relationships to each other and our ecosystems, as Rebecca Solnit describes in A Paradise Built in Hell .
 Planning for “disaster cooperativism” strengthens the ability of local communities and cultures to sustain shocks (such as climate change and water degradation), unite communities across racial and cultural barriers, and promote greater social and ecological equality.

-Our inquiry will draw insights from communities that have survived disasters and are recovering from historical trauma.
+Our inquiry will draw insights from communities that have survived disasters and are recovering from historical trauma, some of which are using storytelling to educate and inform their recovery efforts.
 It will learn from Indigenous epics that describe disasters through oral tradition, and methods of resilience that Native societies have used to persevere over the centuries.
-These insights will be explored through texts, lectures, workshops, field trips, films, art, and literature.
+These insights will be explored through texts, lectures, workshops, field trips, films, media critique, art, and literature.

 The program will explore how communities and nations can democratically prepare and practice for disasters, as Elaine Scarry describes in Thinking in an Emergency .
 Planners and activists can use emergency planning and response to increase awareness of ecological ways to prevent future disasters, the need to share resources among neighbors, and deepen lasting cooperation.
 In particular, climate change adaptation can be effectively used a reason to quickly make necessary changes for a healthier future that otherwise may take many more years to implement.

 Our inquiry will be conducted at the intersections of climate justice studies, Native studies, media studies, and geography.
 It will use varied research methodologies as tools of inquiry, including ethnographic interviews that establish narratives (storytelling), documentary film development, community mapping, film and media analysis, government document research, and case studies of disasters.

 This offering will prepare you for careers and advanced study in: